-In probate and trust administration we represent initial trustees, family members, successor trustees, beneficiaries, personal representatives, and executors, helping them navigate the difficult legal process of probate and trust administration.
+In probate and trust administration matters, we represent initial trustees, family members, successor trustees, beneficiaries, personal representatives, and executors, helping them navigate the complex legal process of probate and trust administration.
 At the same time, if you are the beneficiary of a trust and have not received any information from the trustee, we can help you assert your rights.